makersacademy/CV/README.md

 #### Any other qualifications

+That in some arguable way make you a better software developer or well-rounded person

 ## Experience

 **Company Name** (start_date to end_date)
 *Your job title*
+- Any experience relevent to software development

 **Company Name** (start_date to end_date)
 *Your job title*
+- Any experience relevent to software development

+## Hobbies

+Any cool stuff that makes you a super part of a software development team